karthikmurugappan/work-day-scheduler/README.md

 The Day.js library is used to work with day and time.
 The timeblocks in the application will be color-coded to indicate whether it is in the past, presentm or future.
 The user will be able to save their work if a user decides to refresh the page.

+The live link for this application can be found at: https://karthikmurugappan.github.io/work-day-scheduler/

 ## User Story

 ```md